RahulSinghh/Movie_api/Readme.txt

 Main file to run the application
 ##############################################

-i) python run.py ------ This file will host the API ii) Test.py      ------ Test cases which describes the various functionality required for API
+i) python app.py ------ This file will host the API ii) Test.py      ------ Test cases which describes the various functionality required for API

+Login using /login to get the token, click on header in Postman, Under key write 'x-access-token' and in value paste the token

 ##############################################